philipptempel/matlab-tooling/FUNCTIONS.md

 ## data/
   * `allcomb`: - All combinations
   * `cycliccell`: repeats a cell as a cycle
+  * `first`: gets the first element of the given argument
   * `last`: gets the last element of the given argument
   * `limit`: the given value between minimum and maximum
   * `mat2tex`: converts a matrix to LaTeX compatible tabular syntax